 YES!
 These articles will work for this assignment.

-Original research article from a peer-reviewed source
+Primary research article from a peer-reviewed source

-Original research articles describe the scientists' own research, an experiment they performed themselves.
+Primary or Original research articles describe the scientists' own research, an experiment they performed themselves.
 Original research articles will have a methods / methodology / material & methods section that explains exactly how they tested and measured everything.

 Any natural science topic (biology, chemistry, physics, geology, astronomy)